About Sonya Sanmateu, LCSW, CEDS

 Your story isn’t finished—and change is possible.

-If you’re ready to go beyond symptom management and understand what’s really driving these patterns, I’m here to support you.
+If you’re ready to move beyond symptom management and better understand the patterns shaping your experience, I’m here to support you.

 I offer online therapy across Pennsylvania, New Jersey, and New York with flexible scheduling options.